 Often there are two different kinds of mayflies emerging from our wester rivers at the same time, those that emerge from the bottom to the surface of a river and the kind that crawl out onto rocks (blue background above article title).
 They look nearly identical but the ones that emerge mid-river produce rising trout, and the ones that crawl out go unnoticed by fish.

-Rhithrogena morrisoni (that's the scientific name).
+Rhithrogena morrisoni (that's the scientific name) of the mottled wing brown early spring may fly that feed rising trout.
 Western March Browns (or simply March Browns) are your first "easy-to-see" mayfly hatch of the new season.
 Look for March Brown hatches on local rivers when water temperatures start reaching 42 degrees consistently.
 They often get stronger as water temperatures approach 47.
 This can occur in most lower elevation water sheds in mid-February and continues through March and early April.

 Hatching March Browns can create some very exciting surface film and dry fly fishing.
 Hatches of duns usually start in the early afternoon and spinner falls are in the late evening.
 Pounding the bottom with a weighted March Brown Nymph can provide constant action from mid-morning into the early stages of the hatch.
 Most are fairly skinny #14's, but slightly larger flies can also work.
 The March Brown Nymph in sizes #12 and #14, or a Pheasant Tail Nymph of the same size, will be your bread and butter flies.

 March Brown nymphs are flat hydrodynamic shaped clinger/crawlers with an underside that is cupped, with the gill plates forming a sucker to help hold the nymph to rocks in extremely fast water.